terascope/teraslice/docs/packages/data-mate/overview.md

 ### isBase64

-`isBase64(input) - Validates that the input is a base64 encoded string or a list of base64 encoded strings`
+`isBase64(input, context) - Validates that the input is a base64 encoded string or a list of base64 encoded strings`

 ```javascript
 FieldValidator.isBase64('ZWFzdXJlLg=='); // true